How to Create a Social Media Calendar in 5 steps

 Step 3: Decide which holidays, promotions, and engaging activities you'll cover

-As we start heading into the planning phase of your client's social media content calendar, you will want to outline important holidays, sales points, and initiatives that matter to the client.
+As we start heading into the planning phase of your social media calendar, you will want to outline important holidays, sales points, and initiatives that matter to the client.

 I always advise my clients to remember that it's called social media for a reason.
 You can't just directly sell and promote your products and services.